Night on Earth (soundtrack)

 Night on Earth is an album by Tom Waits, released in 1992 on Island Records.
 It is the soundtrack to the 1991 Jim Jarmusch film of the same name.

+Three musicians who performed on this album went on to form the group Oranj Symphonette.

 Track listing

 All tracks written by Tom Waits, except where noted.
 Songs arranged by Tom Waits and Francis Thumm.
 Recorded and mixed by Biff Dawes and assisted by Joe Marquez at Prairie Sun Studios.